A Leading Sub-GHz Wireless Mesh Network in a Module

 Time Synchronous Events

-All nodes in the network are synchronized in time with < 1ms accuracy.
+All devices in the network are synchronized in time with < 1ms accuracy.
 A new API has been created to allow users to make synchronous events based on the timing.

 What are the benefits of time-synchronization?

-1. A common understanding of time in RIIM’s mesh network.
+- A common understanding of time in the RIIM Sub-GHz wireless mesh network.

-1. Awareness of each node’s time in relation to others.
+- Awareness of each devices’ time in relation to others.

-For example, the user can now turn on a certain group of light bulbs as soon as another group is dimmed.
+For example, you can now turn on a certain group of light bulbs as soon as another group is dimmed.

 For example, a certain sensor reading can be time stamped by adding the real time information into the sensor reading packet.
 This way, important events can be tied to certain times, to allow for better data analytics.